skoppula/statium/README.md

 <i>Specifics</i>: Takes a PDB file, strips away the meta-data, and renumbers the residues and atoms, retaining atom coordinate positions and removing the occupancy and temperature factors.
 Renumbering starts on the first valid line of the PDB file, at starting atom number = SAN and starting residue number = SRN.
 'Valid line' is any PDB line with 'ATOM' or 'HETATM' with 'MSE' (selenomethionine).

 One requirement of STATIUM as implemented here is that the input PDB has the receptor sequence listed before the peptide/mutant binder sequences in the file.
 The `renumber` function outputs a PDB that follows this requirement by reading the chains you wish to designate as the ligand sequence from the --chains option.
-In the example above, the heavy and light chain that we want to mutate were pushed after chain A (*HLA to *AHL).
+In the example above, the heavy and light chain that we want to mutate were pushed after chain A (*HLA to *AHL).<br>
-***

 `create_res`:<br>
 <i>Template</i> `python wrapper.py create_res (--in_pdb_orig --in_pdb_renum) [--out_res --position_pairs]`<br>